allisonjr-bamfordrk/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that is easy to read, understand, and maintain.
 Avoid over-engineering solutions; instead, opt for elegant simplicity whenever possible.
 Remember that code is read far more often than it is written."

 This quote emphasizes the importance of writing clean, simple code that solves a problem effectively without unnecessary complexity.
 It's a principle that resonates deeply in software development, where maintainability and scalability are paramount, and where today's intricate problems often demand straightforward solutions.

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, always keep learning and updating your skills.
+The programming industry is constantly evolving, so it' s essential to stay current with new technologies and techniques.
+You can do this by reading blogs, attending conferences, or participating in online courses.